Scholasticide: Daesh

-Between 2013 and 2017 the educational infrastructure suffered again.
-Due to the war against Daesh (also known as "IS", "ISIS", or "ISIL"), the Iraqi government reduced assistance to 5.2 million children.
-As of 2023, 770,000 children are displaced.
+Between 2013 and 2017 the educational infrastructure suffered again due to the war against Daesh (also known as "IS", "ISIS", or "ISIL").
+According to the Norwegian Council for the Displaced the war led to the Iraqi government reducing or cutting assistance to 5.2 million children.
+Since 2023, 770,000 children have been displaced.
 Between 2013 and 2017, in places under Daesh control, the curriculum was changed.
-Classes such as history or literature were replaced for religious teachings.
+Classes such as history or literature were replaced with religious education.
 The change of curriculum resulted in parents taking their children out of school to prevent indoctrination.
-Girls were disadvantaged in their access to education, with an adapted curriculum based on gender and having access to education only up to the age of 15.
-Girls dropped out due to marrying young, as this could prevent them from being forcefully married to a Daesh fighter.
-Moreover, from 2013 to 2017, educational institutions were attacked.
-Refworld reports that more than 100 attacks happened in which 300 people (students and staff) were injured.
-Additionally, there were targeted murders, kidnappings, and threats which harmed 60 students and more than 100 staff.
-Finally, the buildings of educational institutions were used for military purposes, such as Mosul University.
+Girls were disadvantaged in their access to education, with an adapted curriculum based on gender and having access to education only up up to the age of 15.
+Girls dropped out due to marrying young, as this could prevent them from being forcefully married to Daesh fighters.
+Refworld reports that between 2013 and 2017, there were that more than 100 attacks on schools in which 300 people students and staff were injured.
+Additionally, there were targeted murders, kidnappings, and threats which harmed 60 students and over 100 staff.
+The UN reported that at least 350 schools were damaged or destroyed in Iraq.
+In addition, buildings of educational institutions were used for military purposes, such as Mosul University.

-The educide in Iraq, although throughout different circumstances, was intending to change the status quo by replacing the existing educational infrastructure with a new one.
-In both cases, it led to significantly destruction of education and access to education.